Mean field conditions for coalescing random walks: Meeting times of multiple random walks

 \section{Meeting times of multiple random walks}

-We now put our two exponential approximation results to use, showing that the meeting times we are interested in are well-approximated by exponential random variables.
+We now put our two exponential approximation results to use, showing that the meeting times we are interested in are well approximated by exponential random variables.
 Much of the work needed for this is contained in technical estimates whose proofs can be safely skipped in a first reading.